ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 We use the information we collect to:

 ### Deliver Our Core Service
-- Provide access to the CultureCrunch platform and weekly leadership rhythms
+- Provide access to the Culture Crunch platform and weekly leadership rhythms
-- Generate team-level insights through our AI Coach Companion
+- Generate team-level insights through Chris AI
 - Track programme progress through our 6-week transformation framework
 - Deliver real-time dashboard analytics showing team clarity, trust, and energy trends
 - Send Monday morning alignment prompts and weekly practice reminders